DinoChiesa/Apigee-Java-XOP-Handler/README.md

 1. unpack (if you can read this, you've already done that).

 2. Before building _the first time_, configure the build on your machine by loading the Apigee jars into your local cache:

   ```
   ./buildsetup.sh
   ```

 3. Build with maven.
   ```
+  cd callout
   mvn clean package
   ```

-  This will build the jar and also run all the tests, and copy the jar to the resource directory in the sample apiproxy bundle.
+  This will build the dependency jar, and the callout jar, and then also run all the tests.
+After successful tests, it will copy the jar to the resource directory in the sample apiproxy bundle.

 ## License